House of Annetta in collaboration with the New School of the Anthropocene

 The Built Environment Ecologies Diploma (BEE.Diploma) offers ways into learning about the different layers of systems in our lives, to understanding our own positions within them and discussing potentials for transformation.

 The Diploma is being made by those taking action and rebuilding the world to serve the flourishing of life rather than profit or extraction: community organisers, landworkers, beekeepers, architects, artists, healthworkers, geographers and historians.
-The course has been made possible by the imagination and comradeship of New School for the Anthropocene.
+The course has been made possible by the imagination and comradeship of New School of the Anthropocene.

 The knowledge we are producing is not for gatekeeping.
 All resources, lectures and content produced will be later made freely accessible online.
 To make this possible we depend on contributions from those who can, paying to participate in the program in person.
 We are independent partners without state funding, striving to keep costs as low as possible.
 All of our teachers are paid equitably and the course coordinators are also in charge of our own administration.